 Choose a route that will allow you to fly at a safe optimum altitude for your aircraft while still allowing you to easily identify checkpoints on the ground.
 If you're going to navigate with the help of instruments, you can choose routes that are covered by VOR ground stations.
 (VOR is a radio-based navigation system.)

 If you fly a small airplane, you might not be able to climb high enough to fly over a mountain range and your only option might be to go around it.
-Be aware of terrain, military operations areas and temporary flight restrictions (TFRs) when you plan your route.
+Be aware of terrain, military operations areas, and temporary flight restrictions as you plan your route.
 And make use of the VFR routes that go in and out of busy airports—that's what they're there for.

 Once you choose your route, plot it out on a VFR sectional map.

-The first and possibly most popular option is to call the flight service station.
-Calling the number 1-800-WX-BRIEF will put you in touch with an air traffic control specialist that is FAA-certified as a Pilot Weather Briefer.
-This is especially helpful if you need assistance translating weather codes or if you have questions about the weather.
+You can get weather information by contacting a Federal Aviation Administration (FAA) Flight Service station (FSS).
+Calling 1-800-WX-BRIEF (1-800-992-7433) will put you in touch with an air traffic control (ATC) specialist who is certified by the FAA as a pilot weather briefer.
+This is especially helpful if you need assistance translating weather codes or if you have any weather-related questions.

-Finally, pilots can use any of the widely-used sources for weather information, as long as they can be considered reliable.
-An individual person's weather blog may not be the most reliable source, for example.
-Stick to NOAA, airport weather observation reports, and pilot reports.
+Finally, pilots can use one of a number of other widely available sources for weather information, so long as it can be considered reliable.
+That generally means sticking with the National Oceanic and Atmospheric Administration, airport weather observation reports, and pilot reports.

-You'll need to complete the speed, distance, and time for each leg of the flight, as well as fuel consumption.
+You'll need to calculate the speed, distance, and time for each leg of the flight, as well as the fuel consumption.
 It's easiest to follow a navigation log form for this.
-You can do it by hand (with the help of a flight computer) or use a trusted computer or iPad application like ForeFlight.
-If you're a student, your instructor will probably require you to be able to do all of the computations without any electronic assistance.
+You can do it by hand, with the help of a flight computer, or with an iPad application like ForeFlight, although your instructor may require you to be able to do all of the computations without any electronic assistance.
 Utilizing a navigation log can help you organize the data in a way that makes sense.

-Besides getting familiar with the airport layout, you should know which fixed-base operator (provider of airport services) to use and the hours of operation.
+Besides getting familiar with the airport layout, you should know which fixed-base operator (provider of airport services) to use and its hours of operation.
 You'll want to make sure fuel and other services are available if and when you need them.
-Besides, you'll probably need a restroom.
+And you'll probably need a restroom.

-If you're reliant on certain navigational instruments, make sure they work.
-Ensure the GPS database is up to date and working, and make sure the VOT check has been done to ensure the VOR system is reliable.
+If you're reliant on certain navigational instruments, ensure they are in working order.
+Check that the GPS database is up-to-date and operational and that the FAA's VOR test facility check has been done and that the VOR is reliable.

 Make sure you are equipped with survival gear, appropriate clothing for the weather, flashlights, charts, and water.
 And don't forget to charge your iPad.

-For most, it takes a few hours to get everything prepared for a cross-country flight.
-Weather can change quickly and airports can close unexpectedly, so be sure to call the flight service station for an abbreviated briefing.
+For most people, it takes a few hours to get everything prepared for a cross-country flight.
+Weather can change quickly and airports can close unexpectedly, so be sure to call the FSS for an abbreviated briefing.
 If the winds have changed, you may want to make a few adjustments to your speed and time calculations before you depart.

-After you get your weather briefing from the flight service specialist, you'll want to file a flight plan.
-Filing a flight plan with the flight service station adds a layer of safety; if you don't show up to close the flight plan, and you can't otherwise be found at your destination, search and rescue will be alerted—which means you'll need to remember to close your flight plan when you arrive safely!
+After you get your updated weather briefing, you'll want to file a flight plan with the FSS or through the Leidos Pilot Web Portal.
+Doing so adds a layer of safety; if you don't show up to close the flight plan and you can't otherwise be found at your final destination, search and rescue will be alerted.
+That means you'll need to remember to close your flight plan when you arrive safely!